 - Elizabeth Swanson

-Dr. Swanson is the principal investigator of an IES-funded research project investigating the effects of a vocabulary and reading comprehension intervention delivered in 4th grade social studies.
-She is also the principal investigator of the Texas Education Funded Building RTI Capacity designed to support the implementation of Response to Intervention throughout the State of Texas.
+Dr. Swanson has served as principal investigator or Co-Principal Investigator on projects exceeding $30 million to date.
+Swanson currently serves as PI of an IES-funded research project investigating the efficacy of a vocabulary and reading comprehension intervention delivered in 4th grade social studies.
 As co-principal investigator of the a model demonstration project funded by the Office of Special Education Programs, she leads a group of instructional coaches and teachers as they infuse middle school content area classes with research based literacy practices.

 Ph.D. in Learning Disabilities and Behavior Disorders, The University of Texas at Austin, 2008